May 28, 2022

 I truly felt free.
 It just took five cities, 80 pages of a book, and a gift from nature before it sunk in.

 While my father’s brothers studied in Montreal, he bypassed a potential McGill experience to, I believe, study forestry at The University of New Brunswick in Fredericton.
-I posted a picture of the building which doors he entered (likely) in 1939.
+I posted a picture of the building with doors he entered (likely) in 1939.
 However, after contracting a severe case of rheumatic fever, his academic career at UNB was cut short.
 According to my mother, he was never the same man after that.